breach/gig.fs/README.md

 ```
 READ PATH:

-On each store, Read oplog
+On each store, Read oplog if not already in memory
 When first oplog received
 Reduce current value and return
 Store in memory all other oplogs and register to stream